 - basic types of the construction contract;

 - advantages of using construction contract agreement with iAuditor; and

 - free download of customizable construction contract templates.

-A construction contract agreement prevents any verbal transactions and requests within construction projects.
+A written contract agreement prevents any verbal transactions and requests within construction projects.
 It serves as evidence of an agreement between parties to avoid lawsuits in case of an incident.
-It clearly defines the policies, construction costs, and liabilities of each party that they have to adhere to.
-Also, it can prevent any force payment for damaged properties and built-up construction costs without the project owner’s approval.
+It clearly defines the policies, construction costs, and liabilities of each party of the contractual agreement that they have to adhere to.
+Also, it can prevent any forced payment for damaged properties and built-up construction costs without the project owner’s approval.